-Building Community: Mad In America's web developer and community manager offers updates on the growth and direction of this website.
+Building Community: Mad In America's web developer and community manager offers thoughts and updates on the growth and direction of this website.

 Healing Voices: Oryx is a leader in the international consumer/survivor/ex-patient movement.
 Currently he is the Director of the National Empowerment Center’s Technical Assistance Center.
 Oryx is co-founder, with Will Hall, of The Freedom Center, an empowerment and advocacy group.